jov-ahn/DME-Assg2/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
 ## Screen Size

-This app was designed using [Google Pixel 4 / 4XL](https://store.google.com/gb/category/phones?srp=/gb/product/pixel_4_specs)
+This app was designed using [Google Pixel 4 / 4XL] as a reference point(https://store.google.com/gb/category/phones?srp=/gb/product/pixel_4_specs)
    - Build with Android Components ( Ionic )
    - Build for Android Devices ( APK )
    - **Portrait**